pyrosm/pyrosm/docs/index.rst

  - read Points of Interest (POI) from PBF
  - read landuse from PBF
  - read "natural" from PBF
+ - read boundaries from PBF (such as administrative borders)
  - read any other data from PBF by using a custom user-defined filter
  - filter data based on bounding box